Marketing Assessment & Strategy Report

 Tier 3 — Acceleration

-$18,000/mo × 9 months = $162,000
+$18,000/mo × 9 months = $162,000"We're in the work alongside you."

 Everything in Momentum, plus: Content production — Newfangled writes or co-writes key content pieces (blog articles, case studies, thought leadership) aligned to the messaging pillars.
 LinkedIn paid media strategy — Newfangled develops campaign strategy, audience targeting, and creative direction; manages Thought Leader Ad campaigns.
 Conference-to-content framework — Newfangled designs the system for capturing and redistributing conference content across channels.
 GEO monitoring dashboard and monthly optimization.